By Lisa Brown

 Make sure you put chronological numbers next to each item.
 This makes it easier for your readers to reference where they stopped or which point they found most interesting.

 This also makes your list look neat and not like one narrow paragraph.
-Our brains do better when information is organised, and you stand a better chance of having your listicle shared.
+Our brains do better when information is organized, and you stand a better chance of having your listicle shared.

 If the reader has a bad experience and gets confused with reading your post, they are less likely to share it.

 There are long lists that people write, but you want to keep it to about one page if you want your readers to read every item.